IamTyrone/IamTyrone/README.md

 <br/>

 ### If it runs on a computer, I can probably make it
-*(That is if Stack Overflow sticks to their services level agreement of course)👀*
+*(That is if Stack Overflow sticks to their service level agreement of course....)👀*

 <br/> <br/>